List of Dungeons & Dragons deities: Ranks of divine power

+Initial pantheons

+Gods, Demi-Gods & Heroes (1976) included 10 pantheons of gods for Dungeons & Dragons.
+TSR then published the first version of Deities & Demigods (1980), for Advanced Dungeons & Dragons, which contained 17 pantheons of gods.
+This supplement updated the material which was included in 1976's Gods, Demi-Gods & Heroes for the original Dungeons & Dragons ruleset.
+Later printings removed the Cthulhu and Melnibonéan sections due to copyright concerns.

 Advanced Dungeons & Dragons 2nd edition

-Legends & Lore was expanded, completely revised from the 1st Edition AD&D volume, and rewritten for the 2nd Edition rules.
+In 1990, Legends & Lore (formerly titled Deities & Demigods) was expanded and fully revised from the 1st Edition AD&D volume to be used with the 2nd Edition rules.
 This edition had pared-down content in comparison to the original; the sections on Babylonian, Finnish, Sumerian and non-humanoid deities were wholly excised.
-The Central American mythos was renamed the Aztec mythos, while the Nehwon mythos was retained.
+The Central American mythos was changed to the Aztec mythos, while the Nehwon mythos was retained.

 The book Monster Mythology (1992) included over 100 deities for nonhumans.